Protesting undertakers say they’re tired of being ignored by government

 “We are not regulated as the industry as we don’t know who to take our grievances to,” he said.

-Makiwne said lots of people died at home and withdrawing the collection service was something she could not agree with because of the health factors involved.
+Makiwne said many people died at home and withdrawing the collection service was something she could not agree with because of the health factors involved.

 The department said it was aware that some undertakers were planning to shut down the collection of human remains from private and public health facilities.
 “This is very concerning as this action may lead to … risks to public health,” the department said.